 Defense arguments that his upbringing “in a crime-riddled environment and in a home where the mother was paranoid and always carried a firearm” might explain his conduct that night, but “it does not excuse the conduct,” Masipa said.

-She said she believed media coverage had contaminated testimonies, and that state witnesses were in and out of sleep the night of the killing.
+Masipa cast doubt on witness testimony and said she believes media coverage contaminated testimonies.
+She doubted state witnesses, saying they were in and out of sleep the night of the killing.

-She knocked down other key aspects of the state’s case: the fact that Steenkamp took her phone and locked herself in the bathroom allegedly out of fear for her safety, phone messages between the couple that showed some rocky patches, and stomach contents that might suggest the victim ate later than Pistorius said.
+She knocked down some aspects of the state’s case: the fact that Steenkamp took her phone and locked herself in the bathroom allegedly out of fear for her safety, phone messages between the couple that showed some rocky patches, and her stomach contents.